 Pension Credit provides additional retirement income if you are on a low income, but one in three of the people who are entitled to it don’t claim it.
 If you’re one of these, you’re missing out on hundreds of pounds a year.
 Read on to see if you’re eligible for Pension Credit.

 What is Pension Credit?

-Even if you find out you are only entitled to a small amount of Pension Credit, it is worth claiming it.
-This is because it can help you qualify for other benefits, like Housing Benefit and help with Council Tax.
+Even if you find out you are only entitled to a small amount of Pension Credit, it’s worth claiming it as it might help you qualify for other benefits, as well as providing some extra income.

 Pension Credit – How much do you get?

 The amounts shown below are for the 2021/22 tax year.

 Guarantee Credit tops up your weekly income to a guaranteed level of £177.10 if you’re single or £270.30 if you’re married or in a civil partnership.

 Savings Credit provides some extra money if you’ve made some provision towards your retirement by saving, or with a pension other than the basic State Pension.

 The additional income provided by Savings Credit is up to:

 - £14.04 a week for a single person, and